 NOTE: The AIChE dues formulas recognize different levels of “professional status” including Undergraduate students, Graduate students, Post doctorate Researcher, Years since graduation, Emeritus status.
 However, these are NOT AIChE membership categories.

-III.3-1: According to the AIChE Bylaws:

-Division membership for a period of up to two years before obtaining Institute membership is permitted if specifically provided for in the Division Bylaws.

 III.5-1: Additional Division membership sub-categories may be defined in the Division Bylaws, such as Emeritus Members of the Division or Graduate Student Members of the Division.
 Any differences in dues requirements, voting status, and eligibility to hold office for the various Division membership categories should be defined in the Division Bylaws.